jldec/jldec-website/README.md

 - Using Cloudflare Agents websockets means that we have [full control](https://github.com/jldec/agents-chat/blob/main/src/app/chat-agent/WebsocketAgent.ts) over the payloads.
 This allows for nice optimizations e.g. to send partial data during streaming.
 - Rendering chat history on the client via fetch or via websocket makes the initial UX a little janky.
 (TODO: investigate pre-rendering)
 - Agents can combine both the chat storage and the websocket in one durable object.
 (TODO)

+#### Cloudflare Agents SDK with AIChatAgent
+- The [AIChatAgent](https://developers.cloudflare.com/agents/api-reference/agents-api/#aichatagent) class handles multi-user real-time message sync automatically.
+This simplifies the implementation compared to handling websockets manually.
+- The SDK abstracts tool calling and supports different LLMs by integrating with Vercel's [AI SDK](https://ai-sdk.dev/docs/introduction).
+- The [useAgentChat](https://developers.cloudflare.com/agents/api-reference/agents-api/#chat-agent-react-api) React hook provides a clean interface for managing chat state and interactions.
+- With React Server Components (RSC), this component needs to be wrapped to prevent server-side rendering since the hook makes assumptions about running in a browser environment.
+More details in [this PR](https://github.com/jldec/agents-chat/pull/20).

 #### TinyBase sync
 - Synchronization is happening between memory and persistance on every node, and between nodes.